Learn more about Pulse Wave Velocity (EU users only)

 Pulse Wave Velocity is an innovative metric used by the medical community to assess cardiovascular health.
 Each time your heart beats, it induces a wave along the aorta and the arterial tree.
 This wave leads to blood-volume changes in the vessels that expand and contract in response.
 Pulse Wave Velocity is the propagation speed of this wave along the arteries.
 Pulse Wave Velocity is usually measured between the carotid and the femoral artery using applanation tonometry.
 However, this technique usually requires advanced equipment and a well-trained operator.

-Generally Pulse Wave Velocity is restricted to a clinical setting, but Body Cardio brings this unique measurement home so that everyone can have a better picture of their health just by stepping on the scale.
+Pulse Wave Velocity is generally restricted to a clinical setting, but Body Cardio brings this unique measurement home so that everyone can have a better picture of their health just by stepping on the scale.
 Knowledge is power, and the scale and app have been designed to inform and inspire day-to-day behaviors that can result in better long-term health.

-Everyone can lower Pulse Wave Velocity through lifestyle changes such as a healthy diet and exercise, controlling blood pressure, and diabetes, and managing cholesterol levels.
+Everyone can lower Pulse Wave Velocity through lifestyle changes such as a healthy diet and exercise, controlling blood pressure, diabetes, and managing cholesterol levels.